Majorization-Minimization-Based Levenberg--Marquardt Method for Constrained Nonlinear Least Squares: Introduction

-Such problems cover a wide range of applications, including chemical equilibrium systems~\cite{meintjes1987methodology}, economic equilibrium problems~\cite{dirkse1995mcplib}, power flow equations~\cite{wood2013power}, nonnegative matrix factorization~\cite{berry2007algorithms,lee2001algorithms}, phase retrieval~\cite{candes2015phase,zhang2017nonconvex}, nonlinear compressed sensing~\cite{blumensath2013compressed}, and learning constrained neural networks~\cite{chorowski2014learning}.
+Such problems cover a wide range of applications, including chemical equilibrium systems~\citep{meintjes1987methodology}, economic equilibrium problems~\citep{dirkse1995mcplib}, power flow equations~\citep{wood2013power}, nonnegative matrix factorization~\citep{berry2007algorithms,lee2000algorithms}, phase retrieval~\citep{candes2015phase,zhang2017nonconvex}, nonlinear compressed sensing~\citep{blumensath2013compressed}, and learning constrained neural networks~\citep{chorowski2014learning}.

-\emph{Levenberg--Marquardt (LM) methods}~\cite{levenberg1944method, marquardt1963algorithm} are efficient iterative algorithms for solving problem \eqref{eq:mainproblem}; they were originally developed for solving unconstrained problems (i.e., $\mathcal C = \R^d$) and later extended to constrained cases by \cite{kanzow2004levenberg}.
+\emph{Levenberg--Marquardt (LM) methods}~\citep{levenberg1944method, marquardt1963algorithm} are efficient iterative algorithms for solving problem \eqref{eq:mainproblem}; they were originally developed for unconstrained cases (i.e., $\mathcal C = \R^d$) and later extended to constrained cases by \citep{kanzow2004levenberg}.
 Given a current point $x_k \in \mathcal C$, an LM method defines a model function $m^k_\lambda: \R^d \to \R$ with a damping parameter $\lambda > 0$: